About our Parish

 Our parishioners are from all over the world, with birthplaces spanning from Australia and New Zealand, to Russia and Southeast Asia, to the British Isles, South Africa, North America and beyond.
 All are united by our common faith, and we welcome any to join us, and experience the Church that Christ founded.

-For those using public transport, we are on the same street as Park Road Train Station and Boggo Road Busway Station (less than a kilometre away), and within walking distance of Mater Hill Busway Station.
+For those using public transport, we are on the same street as Park Road Train Station and Boggo Road Busway Station (less than a kilometre away).

 The simplest way to establish how to get to our parish is by using the ‘Directions’ tool within Google Maps (click here).